MetPX/sarracenia/doc/design/Outline.rst

              when that makes sense.
           -- validation provides source bandwidth limiting.

-    -- need to prove all the moving parts work together first.
+    - need to prove all the moving parts work together first.

-    -- much later, may return to see how to make each transfer engine go faster.
+    - much later, may return to see how to make each transfer engine go faster.

 7. This is not a web application, this is not an FTP server.

-   this is an application that uses HTTP as one of the transport protocols, but that's all.
-It is not trying to be a web site, any more than it is trying to be an sftp server.  it is something else.  dunno what exactly.
+   This application uses HTTP as one of the transport protocols, that's all.
+   It is not trying to be a web site, any more than it is trying to be an sftp server.

 8. Common management not needed, just pass logs around.